UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

            - You may be asked to enter some information during the installation, and some graphical items may be displayed.
 Enter any needed information and press Enter to proceed.
            - Let each command complete before moving on to the next.
-           - Replace `https://github.com/UOM-EEE-EEEN11202-LABS/labs-ALEX-CASSON-LAB` with the web address your address that you noted down above.
+           - Replace `https://github.com/UOM-EEE-EEEN11202-LABS/labs-ALEX-CASSON-LAB` with the web address that you noted down above.
-           - Replace :console:`C:\Users\alex\OneDrive - The University of Manchester\eeen11202` with the folder where you want to store your code on your computer.
+           - Replace :console:`C:\\Users\\alex\\OneDrive - The University of Manchester\\eeen11202` with the folder where you want to store your code on your computer.
 We recommend that this is in your University provided OneDrive folder, so that your code is automatically backed up online and available on any University computer where you're signed in to OneDrive. **Make a note of this location, you will need it later.**

            .. prompt::
               :language: powershell